CHECK OUT WHAT TUCSON PARKS AND RECREATION HAS TO OFFER!

 April is Bike Month, so get out and check out the new trail!
 For more information please contact Liz Baechler at 837-8103 or Liz.Baechler@Tucsonaz.gov

-REID PARK ROSE GARDEN RECEIVES THE PACIFIC SOUTHWEST DISTRICT 2012 GARDEN OF THE YEAR AWARD
+Take a stroll in REID PARK and visit the ROSE GARDEN - PACIFIC SOUTHWEST DISTRICT 2012 GARDEN OF THE YEAR AWARD

 Tucson Parks and Recreation is proud to announce that its very own Reid Park Rose Garden has received the Pacific Southwest District 2012 Garden of the Year Award.
 The Pacific Southwest District of the American Rose Society presented the award in the fall 2012 which was submitted by the Rose Society of Tucson.
 The Rose Garden represents an on-going partnership with the Friends of The Reid Park Rose Garden who volunteer regularly to maintain the property.
 The garden originally opened in 1960 with 232 rose beds.
 Come check out the Rose Garden while it is in full bloom and see why it earned this award.
 More than 100 species of roses and 800 individual plants are housed in the Rose Garden.
 The Rose Garden is typically in full bloom in the spring during March and April and in the fall around October and November.
 The beautiful and colorful Rose Garden is centrally located in Reid Park, 22nd Street and Country Club Road, and has a large gazebo with six benches and electrical outlets.
 It is open from sunrise to 5 p.m.
 365 days a year, except for special reserved events.

 For information on reserving the site for weddings, birthdays and parties, can be obtained by calling 791-5930.